 \section{Abstract}

 Motivated by Dunkl operators theory, we consider a generating series involving a modified Bessel function and a Gegenbauer polynomial, that generalizes a known series already considered by L. Gegenbauer.
-We actually use inversion formulas for Fourier and Radon transforms to derive a closed formula for this series when the parameter of the Gegenbauer polynomial is a strictly positive integer.
-As a by-product, we get a relatively simple integral representation for the generalized Bessel function associated with even dihedral groups ${\it D}_2(2p), p \geq 1$ when both multiplicities sum to an integer.
-In particular, we recover a previous result obtained for ${\it D}_2(4)$ and we give a special interest to ${\it D}_2(6)$.
-The paper is closed with adapting our method to odd dihedral groups thereby exhausting the list of Weyl dihedral groups.
+We actually use inversion formulas for Fourier and Radon transforms on spheres to derive a closed formula for this series when the parameter of the Gegenbauer polynomial is a positive integer.
+As a by-product, we get a relatively simple integral representation for the generalized Bessel function associated with dihedral groups ${\it D}_{n}, n \geq 2$ when both multiplicities sum to an integer.
+In particular, we recover a previous result obtained for ${\it D}_4$ and we give a special interest to ${\it D}_6$.
+Finally, we derive similar results for odd dihedral groups.